Check out our list of FAQs and answers for homeowners or people looking to buy a new-build home.

 Note: The insured value may have been increased above these limits in special circumstances.
 Please refer to your Buildmark certificate and schedule, or contact our Customer Services team for further information.

 The limits are increased on each anniversary of the completion date by 5% of the original limit.
 We then deduct amounts we have paid or have to pay for claims we have accepted (please see the current Buildmark Policy document for full details).

 NHBC registered builders and developers apply and pay for Buildmark when they register their building plots with NHBC.

 Buildmark warranty and insurance cover is included when selling newly-built or newly-converted residential homes to homebuyers in the UK.

 If you know your policy number you can download a copy of your policy booklet here

-Please note: If your policy starts with AJ, AE or XA or you don’t know your policy number then you will need to call our Customer Services Team to obtain your policy booklet.
+Please note: If you’re unable to find your policy prefix (e.g. AJ, AE, XA or other) on the page or you don’t know your policy number then you will need to call our Customer Services Team to obtain your policy booklet.

 Can't find your insurance certificate?

 Our Customer Services team can issue a duplicate for you.
 Please email firstname.lastname@example.org quoting your name, address and postcode.